26 Best language courses online to become multilingual

 One guy is learning Maori, the language of the New Zealand tribal group that occupied the archipelago islands for centuries before white people arrived.

-This is definitely one of the most interesting and best language courses online if you think you are not able to learn a second one at all or have failed to do so in the past.
+This is definitely one of the most interesting language courses if you think you are not able to learn a second one at all or have failed to do so in the past.

 Review: ★★★★★ | Pricing: Free blog and tips.
 Challenge course from $199.

-VerbalPlanet’s language online courses leverage the power of conversation and private instruction to teach students new languages.
-Each professional instructor is a native speaker of the language they teach and connect with you live via Zoom, Teams, or Skype.
+Verbalplanet’s online language courses use live conversation and private instruction to teach new languages.
+Each instructor is a native speaker, connecting with students over Zoom, Teams, or Skype for an immersive experience.

-VerbalPlanet offers instruction in dozens of languages including Spanish, French, German, Japanese, Mandarin, Cantonese, Arabic, and Hindi.
-This highly personalized, one-to-one style of instruction could be ideal for anyone seeking to build confidence, improve fluency and perfect their accent in a new language.
+VerbalPlanet offers instruction in dozens of languages, including Spanish, French, German, Japanese, Mandarin, Cantonese, Arabic, and Hindi.
+This personalized approach is ideal for anyone looking to build confidence, improve fluency, and perfect their accent.

 Tutors: Various tutors to learn 1 on 1.
 Native speakers.
 Multiple languages.